Driving Institutional Change for Research Assessment Reform

 - Join the conversation on Twitter any time using the hashtag #AssessingResearch.

 - Let us know what you think!
 We encourage everyone to review the agenda, read the participant commentary, and look at the background readings (which provide insight into the current gaps between policy and practice).
-The participant commentaries will inform the discussion at the meeting.
 Please feel welcome to contact DORA directly and share thoughts inspired by what you read.

-- While the emphasis of the meeting will be on institutions in the United States, we hope the resources and webcast will inspire conversation more broadly.
+- While the emphasis of the meeting was on institutions in the United States, we hope the resources and webcast will inspire conversation more broadly.